 For a Hot Wallet:

-- Create a wallet by setting a strong password.
+- Set a strong password.

-- Store the recovery phrase securely.
+- Store the backup phrases securely.

 For Cold Wallet: